 What can you do to stay connected in your marriage today?

 A Note: I realize that sometimes the disconnect can be severe and as a result of years of issues.
 Sometimes the husband doesn’t want to mend the disconnect or there are other circumstances that make it particularly difficult.
-I can only offer my prayers and suggest that you pray hard, dear wife!
+I can only offer my prayers and suggest that you find help and pray hard for your husband and your marriage!
 God knows your heart and the heart of your husband.
 He is the only true Healer.
 I pray that you find the help you need and the encouragement of other women who can come alongside you.
 One thing is for certain: You are not alone!